DevPieter/Sees/README.md

-# Super Easy Event System (Sees)
+# Super Easy Event System (Sees) for Java

+## Event creation, calling, and listening made easy!

-## Sees is a simple-to-use event system for Java.
+Sees is a simple event system for Java.
+It can be used for any project that needs a simple-to-use event system.

-`Sees` makes it easy to create, call and listen to events.
-It is designed to be simple and easy to use.

-## Installation
+* Easy to use and understand
+* Simple to implement
+* Open source

+## How to install Sees

 ```TODO```